contentful/template-marketing-webapp-nextjs/docs/tutorials/contentful-and-the-starter-template.md

 > Pre-requisites:
 >
-> To follow the next steps, make sure you have completed the Starter Template setup [TODO - ADD link to setup section from README](../README.md/#setup) and that the Starter Template application is running locally.
+> To follow the next steps, make sure you have completed the [Starter Template setup](../../README.md/#getting-started) and that the Starter Template application is running locally.

 ---